brentp/vcfanno/docs/index.md

 By default, using `ops` of `mean`,`max`,`sum`,`div2` or `min` will result in `type=Float`, using `self` will get the type from the annotation VCF and other fields will have `type=String.
 It's possible to add field type info to the field name.
 To change the field type add `_int` or `_float` to the field name.
-This suffix will be parsed and removed, and your fields will be of the desired type.
+This suffix will be parsed and removed, and your field will be of the desired type.

 Operations
 ==========

-In most cases, we will have a single annotation entry for each entry (variant) in the query VCF.
+In most cases, we will have a single annotation entry for each entry (variant) in the query VCF, in which case the `self` op is the best choice.
 However, it is possible that there will be multiple annotations from a single annotation file--in this case, the op determines how the many values are `reduced`.
 Valid operations are:

  + lua:$lua // see section below for more details
  + self     // pull directly from the annotation and handle multi-allelics.
  + concat   // comma delimited list of output
  + count    // count the number of overlaps
- + div2
- + delete // for postannotation only. allows removing a field from the query vcf's INFO.
+ + div2     // given two values a, b return a / b.
- + first
+ + first    // take only the first value.
  + flag     // presense/absence via vcf flag
- + max
+ + max      // numbers only
- + mean
+ + mean     // numbers only
- + min
+ + min      // numbers only
- + sum
+ + sum      // numbers only
- + uniq
+ + uniq     // comma-delimited list of uniq vlues

+There are some operations that are only for `postannotation`:

+ + delete   // remove fields from the query vcf's INFO.
+ + setid    // set the ID file of the query vcf with values from its INFO.

 In nearly all cases, **if you are annotating with a VCF. use `self`**

-Note that when the file is BAM, the operation is determined by the field name ('seq', 'mapq', 'DP2', 'coverage') are supported.
+Note that when the file is BAM, the operation is determined by the field name ('seq', 'mapq', 'DP2', 'coverage' are supported).

 PostAnnotation
 ==============